 If you are going to determine the presence of godly fruit in your life, you first must know what these godly fruit are.
 So, definitions will be helpful.
 At first glance in reading Galatians 5:22-23, you may think that you already know what these words mean, but we must be careful to not let our definitions of these words be tainted with the world’s definitions.
 So, I’ve provided definitions from a biblical perspective for these fruit of the Spirit:

-- Love is strong affection for another person to the point of being equal to the affection you have for yourself and to the point that you are willing to sacrifice for that person, all of which is rooted in God’s affection for you.
+- Love is strong affection for another person to the point of being equal to the affection you have for yourself and to the point that you are willing to sacrifice for that person, all of which is rooted in truth and God’s affection for you.

 - Joy is the state of unshakeable assurance and unmitigated delight in response to God and His covenant promises to you.